 The costs of these participants must be stated under ‘Other costs’, where the grand total specified here must include their salary and the LKP concerned.
 Specify and justify these costs in the ‘Budget commentary’ space.
 You need not name non-research staff.
 The head of department responsible is in charge of how these participants can, in practical terms, be included in the project.

-No. Research funding at a maximum of 50 per cent of the annual full-time equivalent (FTE) can be applied for.
+Research funding at a maximum of 50 per cent of the annual full-time equivalent (FTE) can be applied for.
 Researchers taking part in more than one project may receive total funding at up to 75 per cent of the annual FTE.
-For postdoctoral projects, funding at 80 per cent of the annual FTE can be applied for.

-An extra year is added to the grant availability period from the approved start date of the project.
-If you are awarded funding for a three-year project in this year’s round of applications, you will have a four-year period, up to and including 2024, in which to use the grant.
+An extra availability year is added to the grant period from the approved start date of the project.
+If you are awarded funding for a three-year project with start 1 January 2022, you will have a four-year grant availability period, up to and including 2025.

 In the application, you must state that you are also applying for funding from another funder for the same or a similar project.
 If you are awarded funds from another funder as well as from the Foundation, you must notify the Foundation’s secretariat.
 You must then choose which of the grants you wish to use.

-18. Can I obtain an extension of the grant period for my project or postdoc project?
+27. Can I obtain an extension of the grant availability period for my project or postdoc project?

-- For projects that have been granted funding before 2019, applications for grant availability period must be addressed to Ann-Charlott Karlsson at Södertörn University.
+- For projects that have been granted funding before 2019, applications for an extension of grant availability period should be addressed to Ann-Charlott Karlsson at Södertörn University.
 The application should be sent by e-mail to email@example.com, stating the specific reasons for extension and a general plan for how and when the research project is intended to be completed (there is no special form).

 - For all projects, irrespective of the year of the grant award, questions of academic nature applying to grant availability period, such as for example replacement of the project manager or a project participant, must be addressed to the Foundation’s secretariat.

-19. How should I issue my final report on grants from the Foundation?
+28. How should I submit my final report on grants from the Foundation?

-Within four months after the period for using a grant availability period has ended, a final report comprising a financial and an scientific part must be sent in to the Foundation.
+Within four months after the grant availability period has ended, a final report comprising a financial and a scientific part must be sent in to the Foundation.
 The final report must be submitted electronically in the Foundation’s application system.
+Read more here.